I’ve been selling on eBay since 2012 and opened my store in 2014, selling antiques and collectibles with a specialty in china, pottery and glass.

 – Lydia, L., Maine

-Oddly enough, I nearly got into the exact same model.
+Oddly enough, I nearly got into the exact same model, selling one-of-a-kind items (OOAK for short).
 I was living in rural France at the time, where regular big village sales take place and a lot of old antiques and ornaments are available for bargain pricing.

 At the time, a friend of mine had the opinion we should buy these in bulk, ship them to the US and list them for eBay US buyers.
 We very nearly did it… but we didn’t.